 Which Stores Offer the Lowest Prices for Organic Food?

 But buying organic means paying a lot more for food.
-The market basket we used to shop local grocery chains and stores included 25 fresh produce and 33 meat and dairy products.
-When we survey stores for their prices for produce, meat, and many of our dairy items at grocery stores, we seek the lowest-priced items available, which often are non-organic products.
-But when we looked for organic-only options, we found striking price differences: Overall, organic products cost 80 percent more than their non-organic counterparts.
+The market basket we used to shop local grocery chains and stores included 25 fresh produce and 37 meat and dairy products.
+When we survey stores for their prices for produce, meat, and many of our dairy items, we seek the lowest-priced items available, which often are nonorganic products.
+But when we looked for organic-only options, we found striking price differences: Overall, we found organic products at local grocery stores cost 62 percent more than their nonorganic counterparts.

-The figure below indicates how the Washington area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
-The $83 score in the produce column for Whole Foods means that its prices at the store we surveyed for organic produce were about 17 percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
-The $110 score for Giant means that its prices for organic produce were about 10 percent higher than average.
+The table below indicates how the Washington area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
+The $96 score in the organic produce column for Whole Foods means that its prices at the store we surveyed for organic produce were about four percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
+The $112 score for Walmart means that its prices for organic produce were about 12 percent higher than average.

-Keep in mind that some companies clearly have higher buying standards than others, as indicated by the huge chain-to-chain differences we found when we surveyed area grocery shoppers.
-Surveyed customers of MOM’s Organic Market, which sells only organic products, gave it very high marks for the quality of its produce, and its prices for organic produce were about 13 percent higher than average—but only slightly higher than prices at Giant, Shoppers, or Safeway.
-On the other hand, Wegmans offers both high quality and low prices for organics: Its prices for organic produce, meat, and dairy were lower than average, and area consumers rated it highest for produce and meat quality in our survey.
+Surveyed customers of MOM’s Organic Market, which sells only organic products, gave it very high marks for the quality of its produce, and its prices for organic produce were only about four percent higher than average—and lower than prices for organic produce at Safeway and Walmart.
+On the other hand, Trader Joe’s offers both high quality and low prices for organics: Its prices for organic produce, meat, and dairy were far lower than those of the other stores we surveyed.

 Know that while buying and eating organic likely does lessen the impact of agriculture on the environment, the most environmentally friendly approach is probably to eat less meat (or none); minimize purchases of highly processed and packaged food; as much as possible eat what’s in season; and whenever possible buy products grown or raised locally that didn’t have to be shipped a long distance.

 Want info on locally grown food sources?
-The nonprofit LocalHarvest.org offers a fantastic online database of searchable listings of farmers’ markets, CSAs, farm stands, groceries, and restaurants.
+The nonprofit LocalHarvest.org offers a fantastic online database of searchable listings of farmers’ markets, CSAs (Community Supported Agriculture), farm stands, groceries, and restaurants.